nextauthjs/docs/docs/errors.md

 #### NO_SECRET

 In production, we expect you to define a `secret` property in your configuration.
-In development, this is shown as a warning for convenienve.
+In development, this is shown as a warning for convenience.
 [Read more](https://next-auth.js.org/configuration/options#secret)

 #### oauth_callback_error expected 200 OK with body but no body was returned